Signed in as:

 Meditation Instructions:

-Step 1: Preparation.
+Step 1: Preparation for meditation.

-Step 2: Mindfulness.
+Step 2: Develop mindfulness.

-Progression in mindfulness of breathing can be accurately tracked by observing your ability to access the 12 Meditation Markers.
-This can be done by developing insight into their associated Meditative Hindrance and changing the conditions that support them.
+Progression in mindfulness of breathing can be accurately tracked by observing your ability to access the Meditation Markers.
+This can be done by developing insight into their associated Meditative Hindrances and changing the conditions that support them.

 Progression Map for Mindfulness of Breathing